gobo-eiffel/gobo/tool/gedoc/README.md

 Right now this tool is still a prototype, but good enough to detect problems in the real code.
 Eric Bezault had kindly agreed to properly integrate into `gedoc` in the near future [https://github.com/gobo-eiffel/gobo/pull/77#issuecomment-1986971690](https://github.com/gobo-eiffel/gobo/pull/77#issuecomment-1986971690)
+Many thanks to Eric for helping in developing this prototype!

 But everybody is busy, if you can help please
 [follow the suggestions by Eric](https://github.com/gobo-eiffel/gobo/pull/77#issuecomment-1986805714) and create a new PR for Eric to review.

-If you have questions, comments or just want to inform us the problems found in your own code by using this tool, please log an issue here [https://github.com/joortcom/eiffel\_rename](https://github.com/joortcom/eiffel_rename), So it can be easily tracked.
+If you have questions, comments or just want to inform us the problems found in your own code by using this tool, please log an issue in the other repo (*not* here in this GOBO repo) [https://github.com/joortcom/eiffel\_rename](https://github.com/joortcom/eiffel_rename), So everything regarding Eiffel `rename` can be easily tracked there.

-Thanks.
+Thanks!